It’s the next-generation communication technology which we focus on and we want to deliver to the UK business.

 We’re seeing the death of the PDF and the rise of interactive multimedia.
 There are some cool platforms which give that interactive element like embedded videos, reader-centric animated infographics.

 Reaching your consumers where they are, no matter what device they’re using, is becoming increasingly essential.
 So is the manner in which you reach them.
-Over half of consumers say they experience disconnects across the board.
+For example, over half of consumers say they experience disconnects across the board.
 Omnichannel marketing strategies, such as audience segmentation, can help you identify your target consumer more easily.

 AI gets personal (9:37)